 The first successful space launch took place on October 4, 1957 -- a Soviet satellite named Sputnik was placed in orbit \cite{Sputnik}.
 In 1961, the first astronaut named Yuri Gagarin went to space \cite{Gagarin}.
 American Lunar Expedition took place in 1968.
-Hopes were high for the beginning of Space Age.
+Hopes were high for the beginning of the Space Age.

-Space Shuttle held a promise of inexpensive reusable space launch.
-Then Space Shuttle Program turned out to be 20 times more expensive than planed.
+The Space Shuttle held a promise of inexpensive reusable space launch.
+Then the Space Shuttle Program turned out to be 20 times more expensive than planned.
 No significant improvements in Space Transportation took place between 1970 and mid 2000s.
 There were many promises of reusable spacecraft which did not materialize.
 The hopes for a Space Age dimmed.

-By 2010, the Falcon 9 rocket by Space X demonstrated a significant cost reduction compared to other orbital delivery systems.
-On December 21, 2015, Space X landed the first stage of Falcon 9 spacecraft on a launching pad.
-That day Stage 1 of Falcon 9 made a large suborbital step, which was also a great step for Humankind.
+By 2010, the Falcon 9 rocket by SpaceX demonstrated a significant cost reduction compared to other orbital delivery systems.
+On December 21, 2015, SpaceX landed the first stage of Falcon 9 spacecraft on a launching pad.
+That day, Stage 1 of Falcon 9 made a large suborbital step, which was also a great step for Humankind.

-In this work we have demonstrated the feasibility of a launch system in which the first two stages are reusable and the third stage engine can be returned from orbit along with similar engines.
+In this work, we have demonstrated the feasibility of a launch system in which the first two stages are reusable, and the third stage engine can be returned from orbit along with similar engines.
 The first two reusable stages are called Midpoint Delivery System (MPDS).
 The last one or two stages are called Midpoint to Orbit Delivery System (MPTO).

 The two MPDS stages have relatively mild requirements in terms of $\triangle v$.
 MPDS stages have wide safety margins.
 Stage 1 and even Stage 2 would experience moderate but not severe aerodynamic heating.
 They can be reused daily for many years -- like a commercial air liner.